 For though we walk in the flesh, we do not war after the flesh: (For the weapons of our warfare [are] not carnal, but mighty through God to the pulling down of strong holds;) Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ; And having in a readiness to revenge all disobedience, when your obedience is fulfilled.
 2 Corinthians 10:3-6 KJV

-It’s all about your heart
+Abundant life is all about your heart

 This is not about our perfect performance, it is about a heart toward our Father to be like Him as we grow up.
 This is about us being the branches that are plugged into the vine as the source of every good thing.
 We can choose to be restored to the image that God created us in before the fall of Adam; God’s own image in the Earth.